 Our view from Earth has always been pretty good, aside from clouds and glare.
 It was transformed by telescopes in the 1600s, though, and has improved wildly ever since.
 From X-ray telescopes to the atmosphere-bypassing Hubble Space Telescope, it's hard to even believe what we can see now.

 And despite all they've done, telescopes are just getting started.
 Astronomy is on the verge of another Hubble-like disruption, thanks to a new breed of mega-telescopes that use huge mirrors, adaptive optics and other tricks to peer deeper into the sky — and further back in time — than ever before.
-These billion-dollar projects have been in the works for years, creating hulks like Hawaii's dryly named Thirty Meter Telescope or the James Webb Space Telescope, Hubble's highly anticipated successor.
+These billion-dollar projects have been in the works for years, from hulks like Hawaii's controversial Thirty Meter Telescope to the James Webb Space Telescope, Hubble's highly anticipated successor.

 Today's largest ground-based telescopes use mirrors 10 meters (32.8 feet) in diameter, but Hubble's 2.4-meter mirror steals the show because it's above the atmosphere, which distorts light for observers on Earth's surface.
 And the next generation of telescopes will outshine them all, with even more enormous mirrors as well as better adaptive optics — a method of using flexible, computer-controlled mirrors to adjust for atmospheric distortion in real time.
 The Giant Magellan Telescope in Chile will be 10 times more powerful than Hubble, for example, while the European Extremely Large Telescope will gather more light than all existing 10-meter telescopes on Earth combined.

-Most of these telescopes won't be operational until the 2020s, but if they're really as revolutionary as Hubble was in 1990, we better start preparing our minds now.
-So, without further ado, here are six up-and-coming telescopes you'll probably hear a lot about in the next few decades:
+Most of these telescopes won't be operational until the 2020s, and some have faced setbacks that could delay or even derail their development.
+But if any really do become as revolutionary as Hubble was in 1990, we better start preparing our minds now.
+So, without further ado, here are a few up-and-coming telescopes you'll probably hear a lot about in the next few decades:

 1. Thirty Meter Telescope (Hawaii)

-In addition to working alongside the James Webb Space Telescope, the Thirty Meter Telescope will be on the look out for dark matter.
-(Photo: Thirty Meter Telescope)
+In addition to working alongside the James Webb Space Telescope, the Thirty Meter Telescope would be on the lookout for dark matter.
+(Image: Thirty Meter Telescope)

 The Thirty Meter Telescope's name speaks for itself.
-Its mirror will be triple the diameter of any telescope in use today, letting scientists see light from farther and fainter objects than ever before.
+Its mirror would be triple the diameter of any telescope in use today, letting scientists see light from farther and fainter objects than ever before.

 The TMT project has been in the works since the 1990s, envisioned as a "powerful complement to the James Webb Space Telescope in tracing the evolution of galaxies and the formation of stars and planets."
-It will join 12 other giant telescopes already perched atop Mauna Kea, the tallest mountain on Earth from base to peak and a mecca for astronomers around the world.
-The TMT received final approval earlier this year, and a groundbreaking ceremony is scheduled for October.
+It would join 12 other giant telescopes already perched atop Mauna Kea, the tallest mountain on Earth from base to peak and a mecca for astronomers around the world.
+The TMT received final approval in 2014, but a groundbreaking ceremony later that year was disrupted by protestors who don't want the telescope built on Mauna Kea.

-Beyond studying the birth of planets, stars and galaxies, the TMT will also serve an array of other purposes, like shedding light on dark matter and dark energy, revealing connections between galaxies and black holes, discovering exoplanets, and searching for alien life.
-It's slated to open in 2022.
+Beyond studying the birth of planets, stars and galaxies, the TMT would also serve an array of other purposes, like shedding light on dark matter and dark energy, revealing connections between galaxies and black holes, discovering exoplanets, and searching for alien life.

 2. European Extremely Large Telescope (Chile)

-The European Extremely Large Telescope will be the largest telescope on Earth once it is completed.
-(Photo: L. Calçada/ESO)
+The European Extremely Large Telescope will be the largest telescope on Earth once it's completed.
+(Image: L. Calçada/ESO)

 Some 7,000 miles southeast of Mauna Kea, another astronomy wonderland is also on the cusp of a growth spurt.
 Chile's Atacama Desert is the driest place on Earth, almost completely lacking the precipitation, vegetation and light pollution that can muddle the skies in other parts of the world.